“Can you compare EMDR vs Neurofeedback? Which is better for you? “

 EMDR vs. Neurofeedback- Some Contemplation Questions For You

 - How much do you want to, or need to, talk?
 Some neurofeedback clients love that a good chunk of our work together is non verbal.
 But that is not true of everyone.
 Sometimes, clients tell me that they need to, or want to talk more.
-EMDR sessions tend to contain more talking, but we structure the talking by following the EMDR protocol.
+EMDR sessions tend to contain more talking, but we structure the talking by following the EMDR session treatment protocol.

 - How easy is it for you to calm yourself?
 Some of the clients I have worked with made an enormous effort to regulate their emotions.
 Outside of therapy sessions, they exercised and meditated.
 They did therapy homework.
 But they still struggled to feel calm balanced and centered.
 Most of those clients turned a corner in their lives with neurofeedback training.
 With some, we began with a period of neurofeedback training and shifted into EMDR once their nervous systems were calm enough for the memory and emotional processing of EMDR therapy.

 - Do you also have problems with sleep?
 Sleep is an excellent window in the functioning of your nervous system.
 Our brains and nervous systems require sleep to heal and rejuvenate.
 Sleep is also the time when our brains consolidate learning.
 That is when new information moves from short term memory into long term memory.
 Most neurofeedback clients find that their sleep quality improves markedly over the course of our work.
 Generally they sleep deeper, they fall asleep easier and they stay asleep for more of the night.

 - Do you suffer with physical health problems?
 EMDR can be helpful for both pain management and pain relief.
 It can also be helpful for headaches.
 In fact, I’m trained in both of those advanced EMDR applications.
 But if you have other physical ailments too, you should consider neurofeedback.
 Many of my C-PTSD (complex ptsd) clients have a range of physical issues which include symptoms like GI problems, fibromyalgia, chronic fatigue, etc. Neurofeedback has been much more helpful to them than EMDR.